HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

 ## Description
 Delivers course-page JSON for one course and version.
-It also counts all course versions to work out totalGroups = 24 × versions for internal debugging only—this value isn’t sent to the client.
+It also counts all course versions to work out totalGroups = 24 × versions for internal debugging only—this value isn’t sent to the user.

 ## Input Parameters
 - Parameter: $opt